-Dr. Michael Lange, Optometrist and Certified Nutrition Specialist discusses proper diet for macular degeneration.
+Dr. Michael Lange, Optometric Physician and Certified Nutrition Specialist discusses proper diet for macular degeneration.

-Lange Eye Care and Fortifeye Vitamins were both founded by Dr. Michael Lange, optometrist and syndicated talk show host based in Ocala, FL.
+Lange Eye Care and Fortifeye Vitamins were both founded by Dr. Michael Lange, optometric physician, certified nutrition specialist and syndicated talk show host based in Ocala, FL.

 Proper nutrition is so important when dealing with macular degeneration.
-When adjusting a patient’s diet who has macular degeneration we often see many overall health benefits?not just ocular health benefits.
+When adjusting a patient’s diet with macular degeneration we often see many overall health benefits and ocular health benefits.
 It is crucial for the optometrist or ophthalmologist to take the time to discuss nutrition for macular degeneration since this is one of the best lines of defense that we currently have.

-Dr. Michael Lange, optometrist, on the best foods for macular degeneration patients
+Dr. Michael Lange, nutrition expert , on the best foods for macular degeneration patients

 Macular degeneration is often a nutritionally responsive disease.
 More and more doctors are recommending proper diet and supplementation to their patients with macular degeneration.
 Foods for macular degeneration are extremely important for ocular health as well as overall health.
 Many patients and doctors are learning about the power of food for macular degeneration.
 Specific foods when consumed frequently may be beneficial for macular health.
 Proper nutrition will improve all aspects of health in the eye and the entire body.